journeyapps-platform/runtime-version-string/README.md

 ## Development

-For the best development experience, write tests first, open a terminal in the project root and run `yarn jest --watch`.
+For the best development experience, write tests first, open a terminal in the project root and run `pnpm jest --watch`.

 ## Deployment

+To deploy a dev version of this package, use: `pnpm deploy`.
+This will trigger a GitHub action.

+Production builds will be automatically build and published when merging to master.

 ## Other Example Use Cases